Cory McGee, Bass-Baritone

 McGee joined Santa Fe Opera as an Apprentice Artist for the 2019 season, portraying the role of the Gardener in Ruder’s The Thirteenth Child.
 In 2018, he was seen with Wolf Trap Opera as a Studio Artist, performing the role of La Voce in Mozart’s Idomeneo, and Ranger Nat in Wolf Trap’s commissioned children’s opera, Hanlon’s Listen, Wilhelmina!
 He was also a soloist in “Bernstein at 100 – A Celebration,” at Wolf Trap’s Filene Center.

-Previous engagements include the roles of Elder Ott in Floyd’s Susannah and Sylvano in Cavalli’s La Calisto both with Rice Opera Theatre, Figaro in Oberlin Opera Theatre’s production of Mozart’s Le nozze di Figaro, Leporello in Mozart’s Don Giovanni with the Arezzo Opera Festival, and Pandolfe in Massenet’s Cendrillon with Oberlin Opera Theatre.
-Praised by Palm Beach Arts Paper for his “powerful, clarion voice,” McGee has performed several roles with the Miami Music Festival: Colline in Puccini’s La bohème, Simone in Puccini’s Gianni Schicchi, Reverend John Hale in Ward’s The Crucible, Harasta in Janacek’s The Cunning Little Vixen, Lindorf, Coppelius, and Crespel in Offenbach’s Les Contes d’Hoffmann, among others.
+Previous engagements include the roles of Elder Ott in Floyd’s Susannah and Sylvano in Cavalli’s La Calisto, both with Rice Opera Theatre; Figaro in Mozart’s Le nozze di Figaro and Pandolfe in Massenet’s Cendrillon, both with Oberlin Opera Theatre; and Leporello in Mozart’s Don Giovanni with the Arezzo Opera Festival.
+Praised by Palm Beach Arts Paper for his “powerful, clarion voice,” McGee has performed several roles with the Miami Music Festival: Colline in Puccini’s La bohème, Simone in Puccini’s Gianni Schicchi, Reverend John Hale in Ward’s The Crucible, Harasta in Janacek’s The Cunning Little Vixen, and Lindorf, Coppelius, and Crespel in Offenbach’s Les Contes d’Hoffmann.